alefnsc/product-api/README.md

 This will start the Express server and make the API available at http://localhost:3000.

-To run tests you can run either:
+To run tests you can run:

 ```bash
 npm test
 ```

-Or on the watch mode:
+To try it on the watch mode, just run:

 ```bash
 npm run watch